digidem/mapeo-map-server/README.md

 ## Usage

-The default export is a function that creates a map server instance, which is built on top of [Fastify](https://www.fastify.io/).
+The default export is a factory function for creating a map server instance, which is built on top of [Fastify](https://www.fastify.io/).
 Basic usage is as follows:

 ```js
 // If you're using TypeScript, you may want to use one of the following import syntaxes to get type definitions: